Why Do Companies Implement SAP Systems?

 A Real SAP HANA Implementation Case by Infopulse

-Customer generates reports 90x faster with a centralized Data Warehouse on SAP HANA
+The customer generates reports 90x faster with a centralized Data Warehouse on SAP HANA

 Our customer, a Big 4 consulting company (USA), maintained critical business data of numerous BI systems in multiple sources.
 It slowed down their key business processes, e.g., generating reports took up to 15 hours.
 Infopulse implemented a centralized 10 TB Data Warehouse on SAP HANA, seamlessly integrated with all of the existing BI systems.

-As a result, we helped our customer decrease time for building reports by 90X (now it takes just up to 10 minutes!), reduced data management and maintenance costs, improved real-time data availability and simplified its accessibility for over 200,000 employees on a daily basis.
+As a result, we helped our customer decrease time for building reports by 90X (now it takes just up to 10 minutes!), reduced data management and maintenance costs, improved real-time data availability, and simplified its accessibility for over 200,000 employees on a daily basis.
 On top of that, we developed an ecosystem of BI applications based on the SAP platform to optimize management of crucial business systems.

 The benefits of SAP for business operations are numerous and they can be customized for each business or enterprise.

-If you have been asking yourself what is SAP software used for, you now have your answer.
+If you have been asking yourself what SAP software is used for, you now have your answer.

 So, what are your business operations needs?
 How can you see solutions that come from the benefits of SAP?